rust-lang/rust/text/0000-cargo-build-command.md

 ## Case study: controlling linkage

-One of the motivations for this RFC and redesign of the `build` command is to making linkage controls more explicit to cargo itself rather than hardcoding particular linkages in source code.
-As proposed, however, this RFC does not bake any sort of dynamic-vs-static knowledge into cargo itself.
+One of the motivations for this RFC and redesign of the `build` command is to making linkage controls more explicit to Cargo itself rather than hardcoding particular linkages in source code.
+As proposed, however, this RFC does not bake any sort of dynamic-vs-static knowledge into Cargo itself.

-This design area is intentionally left untouched by cargo in order to reduce the number of moving parts and also in an effort to simplify build commands as much as possible.
+This design area is intentionally left untouched by Cargo in order to reduce the number of moving parts and also in an effort to simplify build commands as much as possible.
 There are, however, a number of methods to control how libraries are linked:

-1. First and foremost is the ability to override libraries via cargo configuration.
+1. First and foremost is the ability to override libraries via Cargo configuration.
 Overridden native libraries are specified manually and override whatever the "default" would have been otherwise.
 2. Delegation to arbitrary code running in build scripts allow the possibility